-The spatial boundaries for Water Resources include the Project development area (PDA) as well as the potential zone of influence surrounding the Project (defined as the local assessment area or LAA).
+The spatial boundaries for Water Resources include the Project Development Area (PDA) as well as the potential zone of influence surrounding the Project (defined as the local assessment area or LAA).
 The spatial boundaries for potential interactions with groundwater can be more localized, depending on the type of work being done.
 The distance within which the Project may affect water wells in the vicinity of the Project is dependent on the zone of influence of the Project as governed by local conditions (e.g., site design, aquifer characteristics, geology).
 The spatial boundaries of the LAA and zone of influence of the Project will be determined by the various hydrology and hydrogeology studies to be conducted as part of the EIA.
 The associated spatial boundaries will thus be confirmed in the EIA as a result of these modeling studies to be conducted.
-Spatial boundaries for surface water flows and hydrology will be considered for watercourses draining to and away from Project components and facilities.
+Spatial boundaries for surface water flows and hydrology will be considered for watercourses draining to and away from Project components and facilities, with a particular emphasis on those watercourses downstream of the Project to determine the potential for flow reductions as a result of the Project.
+The spatial distribution of these environmental effects will be analyzed as far as is required to assess consequent environmental effects on aquatic habitats as well as for human use.